 Get up to 4 Free Quotes!

-For die-hard porch enthusiasts, enclosing the space or a screened in porch may not be attractive.
+For die-hard porch enthusiasts, enclosing the space or a screened-in porch may not be attractive.
 But for the rest of us, the tradeoff can be compelling, especially if you have a large porch that would add substantially to the year-round square footage of your house.
-And, if you enclose the space with large windows, like we did, you can end up with a dramatic sun room that has a special appeal of its own.
+And, if you enclose the space with a large window like we did, you can end up with a dramatic

 Next, build a false post on both ends of the porch next to the house.
 To do this, just mark a plumb line on the siding from the soleplate to the porch headers.
 Cut a 2 x 6 to length and lag bolt it to the siding alongside the plumb line.
 The width of these false posts is based on the finished openings you need to accommodate your windows.
 Nail additional 2 x 6s to the first one until you achieve the correct opening.